-Biotest is guaranteeing better patient safety by going far beyond the legal anti-counterfeiting requirements.
+In order to improve patient safety, Biotest has also gone far beyond the statutory provisions when it comes to counterfeit protection.
 A subsequent manipulation attempt now not only causes the seal to be destroyed.
 For Biotest products, the packaging is also destroyed and thus rendered unusable.
 Biotest is also in the process of ensuring anti-counterfeiting measures are in place in countries where these legal requirements do not exist.
 This has already been implemented in China, Saudi Arabia and Oman, countries in which there are usually high counterfeiting rates.

-In 2020, countries such as Russia, Brazil and Turkey will follow, showing how important it is for Biotest to effectively anchor safety and sustainability aspects in its supply chains everywhere, even where this is not a regulatory requirement for that.
+Its expansion to countries such as Russia, Brazil and Turkey shows how important it is for Biotest to effectively anchor safety and sustainability aspects in the supply chains - everywhere, even where this would not be required by regulations.